 Easter Egg Prints

-Using hard boiled eggs, found foliage and tempera paint, your child can create a delicate garden print decoration on Easter eggs.
+Using hard-boiled eggs and found foliage your child can create a delicate garden print decoration on Easter eggs.
 This is a beautiful alternative to regular dyed Easter eggs.
-This project can alternatively be created with tempera paint onto white painted round rocks for a year-round nature or outdoor project.
+There's no need to limit yourself if Easter is a ways away.
+The prints will also look great on white painted round rocks for a year-round nature or outdoor project.

 What You Need: